How to make paper mache with PVA glue

 Paper mache recipe

 There are several methods you can use to make the paste for your paper mache.
-You can mix water with flour, you can use wallpaper paste or you can use PVA glue mixed with water.
+You can mix water with flour, use wallpaper paste, or use PVA glue mixed with water.

-We are focusing on how to make paper mache with PVA glue in this article, but if you want to see how to make paper mache with flour, you'll find a recipe on BBC Good Food.
-Click for the flour paper mache tutorial.
-You might also like our easy salt dough recipe post.
+We are focusing on how to make paper mache with PVA glue in this article, but if you want to find out how to make paper mache with flour, check out BBC Good Food's step-by-step tutorial.

 What do you need to make paper mache?